How is the MCAT Scored?

 How is the MCAT scored?
 The MCAT is scored in a fairly straightforward manner.
-Each section is composed of 50-60 questions and your score is based on what percent of those questions you get correct.
+Typically, each section is composed of 50-60 questions and your score is based on what percent of those questions you get correct.
+With the COVID-abbreviated MCAT (May 29th – September 28th), each multiple choice section will contain only 48 questions.
 Your percent correct for each section will then be converted to a scaled score that runs between a 118 to a 132.
 The purpose of the scaled score is to create a score that is consistent across times of the year and testing center locations.

 How can I get a top MCAT score?
 Getting a top score comes down to having the right plan and the right support.
 The MCAT Self Prep eCourse is based on the experiences of over 50 students who scored between the 95th and 100th percentile.
 The first phase of our eCourse will walk you through making an MCAT plan in an easy-to-follow, step-by-step manner.
 Also, our tutoring packages start at just $99 and entail one-on-one tutoring sessions with 99th percentile MCAT tutors.

 Sign up for our affordable elite MCAT tutoring.

 Sign up for our FREE MCAT Prep Course.

 Follow us on: